MOST RECENT UPDATE: DECEMBER 2018

 A spiritual successor of sorts to the Auckland Anarchist Network, the newest org on the anarchist block boasts 15 members and at present relatively frequent talks at Auckland University.
 An official launch of sorts is set to occur soon for the group, and with it a steady shift away from campuses.
 A number of projects and initiatives are bubbling away among the membership for the future, so for all I know TMA may well be watch-this-space for interesting developments over the coming year or so.

-Bloody hell, another new group?
-Must be something in the water.
-This lot are another very new, relatively small group that has a similar activity roster to other socialist groups.
+This lot are another very new as of 2018, relatively small group that has a similar activity roster to other socialist groups.
 It’s taken some notes from an engagement with a couple of my own musings, which I find very flattering, and seem to do a lot of stuff with the Wellington Workers Education Association – kudos to that.
 You can find their website here.
+With the launch of OA it seems some members have moved more of their energy toward that org, but the group as a whole remains alive & well.

 World Socialist Party